Bloody Brothers

 Bloody Brothers is an Indian Dark Comedy web-series written by Siddharth Hirwe, Anuj Rajoria, Riya Poojary, Navnit Singh Raju and directed by Shaad Ali.
 It is a remake of the Scottish television series, Guilt.
 This web-series is produced by Applause Entertainment Pvt.
 Ltd starring Jaideep Ahlawat, Mohammed Zeeshan Ayyub, Tina Desai, Shruti Seth, Jitendra Joshi, Maya Alagh, and Satish Kaushik.
 Bloody Brothers is released on ZEE5 on 18 March 2022.

 Synopsis

-Two brothers, Jaggi and Daljeet, who are poles apart, accidentally kill an old man on a darkened residential street.
+Two brothers, Jaggi and Daljeet, accidentally kill an old man on a darkened residential street.
 They manage to conceal their crime, but, when the people around them start to suspect, the brothers’ lives start falling apart.
 They soon find that they cannot trust anyone.
 Not even each other.